HISTORY OF ‘AWD TUTS’ COTTAGE & HOW IT GOT ITS NAME

 A truly remarkable family, these were ordinary people, living in poor conditions, but who had ‘Hearts of Oak’, ‘Nerves of Steel’ and a courage and knowledge of the sea second to none.

-The above information has been compiled from the Dryden family history, census forms, newspaper accounts, birth and death certificates, and stories from family members, pictures and documentation of the time.
+The above information has been compiled from the Dryden family history.
+Census forms, newspaper accounts, birth and death certificates, and stories from family members, pictures and documentation of the time were used too.

 THE STORY OF JOHN ROBERT DRYDEN (‘STOWAWAY’)